 Be an adventurous foodie – Vietnam, arguably, has the best cuisine in Southeast Asia (if not Asia).
 The food is truly delicious, so don’t be afraid to try new things.
 If you hold back, you will miss out on some mouth-watering flavours.
 Here is a quick guide to some of the best Vietnamese dishes in Saigon.

-Make sure to pack essential items – Depending on the time of year, the weather in the south of Vietnam can be very different from in the north.
+Make sure to pack essential items – Depending on the time of year, the weather in the south of Vietnam can be very different from that in the north.
 The south of Vietnam is scorching all year round, whilst the north can get very cold in winter.
 So, don’t forget to bring along some warm clothing!
 For more tips on what to pack click here.

 What to wear – Speaking of packing, you may be worried about the dress code in Vietnam.
 Don’t let that stress you out though, just check out this dress code in Vietnam post to help you out.